ibm-cloud-docs/account/iam-mfa.md

 {:tip: .tip}
 {:note: .note}

-# Requiring MFA for users in your account
+# Enabling MFA for your account
 {: #enablemfa}

 As an {{site.data.keyword.Bluemix}} account owner or administrator for the billing service, you can choose to require multifactor authentication (MFA) for every user in the account or just users with non-federated IDs who do not use single sign-on (SSO).